TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ![Radarr add List](images/radarr-add-list.png)

-Then you get a screen with the following options:
+You will get a screen with the following options:

 ![Radarr Add Lists Options](images/radarr-add-lists-options.png)

 1. The name you want to call your Sync list.
-1. Enable to Enable the list.
+1. Enable the list.
 1. Enable so the movies will be automatically added.
-1. Enable so the movies will be added and monitored (if disabled then there will be no search done for the movies).
+1. Enable it so the movies will be added and monitored (if disabled, no search will be done for the movies).
 1. Enable so Radarr will perform a search when a movie is added.
 1. When Radarr shall consider a movie as available.
 (1)
 1. The Quality Profile you want to use for {++Radarr 2++}.
 1. Your {++Radarr 2++} root location for your media library.
-1. Tags that will be added on import from this list (if you use multiple lists it makes it easier to determine from which list the movie was added)
+1. Tags that will be added on import from this list (if you use multiple lists, it makes it easier to determine from which list the movie was added)
 1. The Full URL to ^^==Radarr 1==^^ (Use container name or local URL if they run on the same system).
-1. Your API Key of ^^==Radarr 1==^^. :circle-question:{ title="After adding your API key, click on the test button at the bottom to see if you have a successful connection." }
+1. Your API Key of ^^==Radarr 1==^^. :circle-question:{ title="After adding your API key, click the test button at the bottom to see if you have a successful connection." }
 1. Which Profile of ^^==Radarr 1==^^ you want to Sync with {++Radarr 2++}. :circle-question:{ title="The dropdown box is filled after you made a successful connection with Radarr 1" }
 1. [_Optional_] Use tags from ^^==Radarr 1==^^ to add Movies to {++Radarr 2++}. :circle-question:{ title="The dropdown box is filled after you made a successful connection with Radarr 1" }
 1. [_Optional_] Add all movies from the chosen root folder from ^^==Radarr 1==^^. :circle-question:{ title="The dropdown box is filled after you made a successful connection with Radarr 1" }

 ### Radarr Download client setup (using full sync)

-You do not need a separate download client for your two Radarr instances, this all can be done with one download client (_Two if you prefer Usenet and Torrents_).
+You do not need a separate download client for your two Radarr instances, and this can all be done with one download client (_two if you prefer Usenet and Torrents_).

 `Settings` => `Download Clients`